Copyright Law Basics – “I made an honest mistake” defense

 Contact us to speak with a lawyer

-If you are facing a copyright infringement cease and desist letter, arbitration demand, software audit with BSA, SIIA, Autodesk or Adobe, or dealing with other claims of piracy of games, videos, photos, comics, videos, or other copyrighted works, contact us for a free initial consultation.
+If you are facing a copyright infringement cease and desist letter, arbitration demand, software audit with BSA, SIIA, Autodesk or Adobe, or dealing with other claims of piracy of games, videos (Malibu Media or Strike 3 Holdings adult porn videos), photos, comics (Marvel), videos, or other copyrighted works, contact us for a free initial consultation.
 We offer flat rate legal fees for many non-litigation cases, and tenacious legal representation in all cases.
-Call us at (877) 276-5084.
+Call us at (877) 276-5084 or fill out the form submission and we will get back to you.